 NOTE: Award measures are based on the highest award received after 8 years of entry and enrollment measures are based on students who did not receive an award after 8 years of entry.
-Student cohorts (i.e., first-time, full-time; first-time, part-time; non-first-time, full-time; and non-first-time, part-time) are degree/certificate-seeking undergraduate students who entered the institution between July 1, 2014-June 30, 2015.
-Pell recipients are students with demonstrated financial need.
-For more details, see the Methodological Notes.
-N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.
+Student cohorts (i.e., first-time, full-time; first-time, part-time; non-first-time, part-time, part-ti

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Outcome Measures survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Outcome Measures survey component.

 Figure 25.
-Percent distribution of core revenues, by source: Fiscal year 2022
+Percent distribution of core revenues, by source: Fiscal year 2023

 Figure 26.
-Core expenses per FTE enrollment, by function: Fiscal year 2022
+Core expenses per FTE enrollment, by function: Fiscal year 2023